a327ex/www/content/posts/super_people_design_review.md

 {{< figure src="https://i.imgur.com/rb7BDDD.png" >}}

 Conscientiousness subdivides into orderliness and industriousness, and so generally all games that are simulating industry are going to appeal to those traits a lot.
 As an example of a very low openness but medium/high conscientiousness type game we can look at this:

 {{< figure src="https://i.imgur.com/J4SYAbJ.png" >}}

 This is your average MMO.
 You have your NPCs, quests, quest markers, some games have autopathing to where you have to go do your quests...
 It's very on rails and exploration-free, but also very relaxing for someone who just wants to sit down and spend some time doing something fairly mindless.
-And it also tends to be fairly grindy, which appeal to the industrious nature of the highly conscientious.
+And it also tends to be fairly grindy, which appeals to the industrious nature of the highly conscientious.

 You can even look at my game for instance: